Overview Strategic Marketing vs Tactical Marketing

 The millennials were those born in the US between 1980 and 2000 have a different mindset towards buying, spending and consumption patterns.
 They comprise 79 million people with a purchasing power of $170 bn a year.

-This group are more disposed online, social media and mobile technologies.
+This group is more disposed to online, social media and mobile technologies.
 Therefore, more effort needs to be taken to address this target group.
 What sets apart Millennials from boomers and Gen Xers are they tend to share everything with friends online.

 Therefore, brands can capitalize on that behavior by giving Millennials positive customer experiences to share a tweet about the company or let others know they have bought your product.

-Changing market dynamics requires change in marketing strategies and tactics.
-In 1970’s Arm & Hammer baking soda suffered a jolt as its demand in households declined.
+Changing market dynamics requires a change in marketing strategies and tactics.
+In 1970s Arm & Hammer baking soda suffered a jolt as its demand in households declined.

-The company maintained its yellow box with the red Arm & Hammer logo which is instantly recognizable with a long history since 1860’s.
+The company maintained its yellow box with the red Arm & Hammer logo which is instantly recognizable with a long history since the 1860s.

 Sometimes a refusal to change with the changing times can cost a product dear as has happened to Ambassador Car of yesteryears which had near 90% of market share but was totally wiped out by new generation sleekly designed cars.